Towards Traffic Scene Description: The Semantic Scene Graph: State of the Art

 For environmental modeling of behavioral prediction, there are some approaches to model entities of the traffic scene as nodes and their relations as edges.
+A majority of them use fully connected graphs between different entities within a certain radius \cite{gao_vectornet_2020} \cite{zhao_tnt_nodate}.
 Diehl et al. \cite{diehl_graph_2019} models traffic scenes on freeways using a graph and includes nearby and preceding vehicles in its model.
 Edges are weighted by the inverse relative distance between entities.

-Ma et al. presents a similar approach.
+Ma et al. \cite{ma_multi-agent_nodate} presents a similar approach, where the feature representation is generated by a machine learning approach.
 Here, the edges are equipped with weight vectors.
 Furthermore, the edges are divided into different classes.

-As shown in the above excerpt of the state of the art, it can be seen that the current scene descriptions follow an approach, which focuses on spatial information and neglects interactions between entities.
+As shown in the above excerpt of the state of the art, it can be seen that the current scene descriptions follow an approach, which focuses on spatial information and often neglects interactions between entities.
 Often, immediate relations between different entities of a scene are only described indirectly or not at all.
 In order to be able to infer the specific causes, for example, when classifying a scene with the help of machine learning approaches, it is advisable to keep the input space as specific as possible.
 For this reason, all driving related relations and the resulting relations' attributes are explicitly modelled in the proposed scene description.